-Finally, a new live reading tutoring program called Savvy Reading came out last year – and we loved it!!
+Finally, a new live reading tutoring program called Savvy Reading came out a couple years ago – and we loved it!
 It’s a live reading program with a trained and certified reading teacher (either in a small group or one-on-one) to go through a phonics-based reading curriculum.

 By the time it came out, my 3rd kiddo was fluent in the mechanics of reading but still didn’t super love it like my older two did.
 So I decided to sign him up for Savvy to see if it would help encourage a love for reading even though he was already reading at an advanced level (he tested into the 3rd grade class as a kindergartener).
 Surprise – it did!